 There are rare reports of cataracts and optic neuritis.

-: There are reports of new cases of endometriosis and exacerbation of pre-existing endometriosis during Clomid 50mg Tablets therapy.
+There are reports of new cases of endometriosis and exacerbation of pre-existing endometriosis during Clomid therapy.

 Multiple pregnancies, including simultaneous intrauterine and extrauterine pregnancies, have been reported.
-There is an increased chance of ectopic pregnancy in women who conceive following Clomid 50mg Tablets therapy.
+There is an increased chance of ectopic pregnancy in women who conceive following Clomid therapy.

 Reduced endometrial thickness (frequency not known)

-: Isolated reports have been received on the occurrence of endocrine-related or dependent neoplasms or their aggravation.
-Ovarian cancer: see section 4.4.Central nervous system
+Isolated reports have been received on the occurrence of endocrine-related or dependent neoplasms or their aggravation (see section 4.4).

-: Bromsulphalein (BSP) retention of greater than 5% was reported in 32 of 141 patients in whom it was measured, including 5 of 43 patients who took approximately the dose of Clomid 50mg Tablets now recommended.
-Retention was usually minimal unless associated with prolonged continuous Clomid 50mg Tablets administration or with apparently unrelated liver disease.
+Bromsulphalein (BSP) retention of greater than 5% was reported in 32 of 141 patients in whom it was measured, including 5 of 43 patients who took approximately the dose of Clomid now recommended.
+Retention was usually minimal unless associated with prolonged continuous Clomid administration or with apparently unrelated liver disease.
 Other liver function tests were usually normal.
-In a later study in which patients were given 6 consecutive monthly courses of Clomid 50mg Tablets (50 or 100mg daily for 3 days) or matching placebo, BSP tests were done on 94 patients.
-Values in excess of 5% retention were recorded in 11 patients, 6 of whom had taken drug and 5 placebo.
+In a later study in which patients were given 6 consecutive monthly courses of Clomid (50 mg or 100 mg daily for 3 days) or matching placebo, BSP tests were done on 94 patients.
+Values in excess of 5% retention were recorded in 11 patients, 6 of whom had taken drug and 5 placebos.

 Reporting of suspected adverse reactions

-Toxic effects of acute overdosage of Clomid 50mg Tablets have not been reported but the number of overdose cases recorded is small.
+Toxic effects of acute overdosage of Clomid have not been reported but the number of overdose cases recorded is small.
 In the event of overdose, appropriate supportive measures should be employed.

 Mechanism of action:

-The ovulatory response to cyclic Clomid 50mg Tablets therapy is mediated through increased output of pituitary gonadotrophins, which in turn stimulates the maturation and endocrine activity of the ovarian follicle.
+The ovulatory response to cyclic Clomid therapy is mediated through increased output of pituitary gonadotrophins, which in turn stimulates the maturation and endocrine activity of the ovarian follicle.

-Clomid 50mg Tablets is a triarylethylene compound (related to chlorotrianisene and triparanol).
+Clomid is a triarylethylene compound (related to chlorotrianisene and triparanol).
 It is a non-steroidal agent which stimulates ovulation in a high percentage of appropriately selected anovulatory women.

-Long term toxicity studies in animals have not been performed to evaluate the carcinogenic potential of Clomid 50mg Tablets.
+Long-term carcinogenicity studies have not been performed to evaluate the carcinogenic potential of Clomid.

 Iron oxide yellow E172